-For this selective earth measurement you need a current clamp, either an SR182 (provided) or an MN82 (available as an accessory).
-These two types of current clamps are specially designed to work with the 6471 ground tester.
+For this selective earth measurement you need a current clamp, either a Model SR182 or Model MN82 (both available as an accessory).
+These two types of current clamps are specially designed to work with the 6472 ground tester.

-The SR182 is more precise, suited to the measurement of higher currents (up to 40 ARMS) and for use on thicker conductors, while the MN82 (which is easier to handle) accepts currents up to 10 ARMS and can be placed on conductors up to 3/4 in (20 mm) in diameter.
+The SR182 is more precise, suited to the measurement of higher currents (up to 40 ARMs) and for use on thicker conductors, while the MN82 (which is easier to handle) accepts currents up to 10 ARMs and can be placed on conductors up to 3/4 in (20 mm) in diameter.

-- 1. Set the switch to $\boxed{\overset{4 \text{ Pole}}{\textcircled{} @ \bigcirc \downarrow}}$ - 2.
-Place electrodes H(Z) and S(Y) at least 30 m (98 ft) apart so that there is no interference between them.
+- 2. Place electrodes H (Z) and S (Y) at least 30 m (98 ft) apart so that there is no interference between them